-The "Widening Horizons" approach developed a few years ago to support the establishment of more links between UK and Jamaican schools.
+The "Widening Horizons" approach was developed to support the British Council with the establishment of more links between UK and Jamaican schools.

-The past year’s activity undertaken by the “Widening Horizons” school links project has shown clearly the great benefits from UK schools links with Jamaican schools for the schools involved, but it has also shown how difficult it can be to develop and maintain links, especially with the uncertain support of the British Council and the pressures that all schools face.
+The activity undertaken by the “Widening Horizons” school links project has shown clearly the great benefits from UK schools links with Jamaican schools for the schools involved, but it has also shown how difficult it can be to develop and maintain links, especially during the time of uncertainty with support from the British Council and the pressures that all schools face.

-However now links with schools in Jamaica, and Trinidad and Tobago, are on the list for funding again by the British Council, so we are happy find ways to create and support links, and find the best way of setting up and supporting the links that are forged.
+Unfortunately - in 2018 links with schools in Jamaica are again not on the list for funding again by the British Council, so we are working to find other ways to create and support links, and find the best way of setting up and supporting the links that are forged.

 Photographs taken at Dupont Primary School in Kingston, Jamaica

 "Healthy Eating" was the first shared project theme linking Dupont with Spring Vale Primary School in Wolverhampton.